The State of the Molecular Gas in Post-Starburst Galaxies: Discussion

 The measurement of current SFRs in post-starburst galaxies is complicated by a number of factors (see discussion in \citealt{French2021} \S5).
 For this work, our goal is to measure the current SFR (over timescales $<10$ Myr), with low contamination from other sources of excitation, and with accurate correction applied for dust extinction.
 Contamination from the young stellar populations, AGN, and shocks would cause SFRs to be over-estimated, while high dust obscuration beyond that probed by Balmer decrement corrections would cause the SFRs to be under-estimated.
 We consider here the comparison of the H$\alpha$-based SFRs used above (described in \S\ref{sec:sdss}) to other SFR tracers to assess the possible biases in these measurements.

 The combination of the [NeII] 12.8$\mu$m and [NeIII] 15.6$\mu$m lines traces HII regions with relatively low bias compared to other SFR tracers \citep{Ho2007,Whitcomb2020}.
 Dust extinction scales as $A_\lambda/A_V \sim \lambda^{-2}$ in the near- and mid-IR; using the extinction law measured by \citep{Wang2019}, the extinction at the wavelengths of [NeII] and [NeIII] is $500-800\times$ lower than $A_V$.
 Thus, the Neon-based SFRs will not be subject to underestimation due to dust obscuration, even in galaxies with ULIRG-like central dust obscuration. \citet{Smercina2018} measured Neon-based SFRs for a sample of 15 post-starburst galaxies, two of which (S02 and S05) are studied in this work.
 We compare the Neon-based SFRs to H$\alpha$-based SFRs in Figure \ref{fig:sfr_comp}.
-No systematic bias is observed; of the two galaxies considered here, the measurements of S02 agree well, and the Neon-based SFR for S05 is lower than the H$\alpha$ SFR.
+For the sample of seven post-starburst galaxies with Neon detections, we observe no systematic bias between the H$\alpha$- and Neon-based SFRs.
+Of the two galaxies considered here, the measurements of S02 agree well, and the Neon-based SFR for S05 is lower than the H$\alpha$ SFR.
 This indicates that neither galaxy has significant obscured star formation.
 In section \ref{sec:appendix_ir}, we consider the impact of using Neon-based SFRs on the Kennicutt-Schmidt relation, finding the post-starburst galaxies to lie offset from the relation formed by star forming and starburst galaxies, consistent with the results from using H$\alpha$-based SFR tracers.